John Andrew Wilhite-Hannisdal is a composer and double bassist living in Oslo, Norway.

 John Andrew also has a degree in Music Composition from Reed College (Portland, Oregon), where he studied with David Schiff.

 He studied at the New School for Jazz and Contemporary Music (New York) as a pupil of Reggie Workman. .

 John Andrew also studied Russian art and philosophy.
-He worked for philosopher Boris Groys at NYU and was research assistant to Evgenii Berstein at Reed College.
+He worked for philosopher Boris Groys at NYU and was research assistant to Evgenii Berstein.